 In 1964, Dr. Palanek had a medical set-back and his practice was cut in half.
 In 1967 after another health decline, his practice was cut back again and towards the end of his career, Dr. Palanek just practiced in dermatology.
 Dr. Palanek was President of the Kent County Medical Association in 1973.
 He was also a member of Rotary, Past President of the V.O.N. and Past President of the Staff at St. Joseph’s Hospital.
 Dr. Palanek enjoyed hunting and fishing in his spare time.
 The Palanek family resided at 321 Victoria Avenue (Chatham).

 Dr. Palanek died on the 30th of September, 1982.
 Mrs. Palanek died at the Chatham-Kent Health Alliance on the 22nd of August, 2017.
-They are buried in the mausoleum at the Maple Leaf Cemetery in Chatham.
+Dr. and Mrs. Palanek were buried in the mausoleum at Maple Leaf Cemetery in Chatham.

 *Dr. Palanek is also featured on the ‘Gathering Our Heroes’ website.